 We ate breakfast at our hotel and then went to Uxmal.
 Uxmal is large and unshaded.
 Be sure to bring water, sunscreen, and an umbrella for shade.

-We went to Choco-Story after.
+We went to Choco-Story after visitng Uxmal.
 It was fun to try new chocolates, and learn about the role of cholocate in Mexico.
 However, we toured a cocao farm in Costa Rica, so if you have already learned about chocolate elsewhere consider skipping this activity.

-Our hotel was within walking distance of Habaneros.
-They had a great vegetarian menu.
+Our hotel was within walking distance of Habaneros., where we had dinner They had a great vegetarian menu and their food was delicious!

 Day 8 – Merida

 We walked from our hotel to the Gran Museo Del Mundo Maya.
 Admission was inexpensive.
-We did not visit the Maya Museum in Cancun, so we were looking forward to learning more.
+We did not visit the Maya Museum in Cancun, so we were looking forward to learning more about Mayan history.
 The museum looks large, but only took 1-2 hours to visit.

 We found a shpping mall nearby that had a food court for lunch.
 This meal was by far our biggest bargain.
-We spent US $7.50 for two sodas, and six gorditas!
-We finally had a meal not geared to tourists!
+We spent $7.50 USD for two sodas, and six gorditas!
+We finally had a meal not priced for tourists!

 There is another Mayan ruin near Merida, but we decided to skip it and go to Progreso Beach for the rest of the day.
 We were able to use chairs, a table, and umbrella and get access to a changing room and bathroom if we purchased drinks.
 The drinks (non-alcoholic or alcoholic) were inexpensive.
 We did not have a way to lock up our belongings, so we took turns going into the Gulf of Mexico.